ArithFi/doc-website/docs/blogs/2-Campaign/2024-04-12-arithfi-refer-to-earn.md

 **Additional Information:**
 - Please enable push notifications in the ArithFi app to allow for automatic verification of referrals.
-- Airdrops will be distributed to users who contribute to referrals.
+- Users who contribute to referrals will automatically join the ArithFi Snapshot Campaign.

 **Campaign Period:** April 16 - April 30